AaltoAsia/O-MI/README.md

 Development status
 -----------------

-All important features are working, but the project is in kind of beta phase where things are not yet very optimized and malicious requests might use too much memory.
+All important features are working, but the project is in kind of beta phase where things are not yet very optimized and malicious requests might cause crashing.
+However, the project can be used in production if the server has low risk profile or authentication.

 For large amounts of data, it is not recommended to use the default value history database.
 Instead, it can be disabled or changed to InfluxDB, see [FAQ](https://github.com/AaltoAsia/O-MI/blob/master/docs/FAQ.md#how-to-use-a-different-db) for instructions.

+O-MI Node can be extended with special request logic which can be implemented with "agents".
+Different authentication and authorization mechanisms can be implemented via auth apis.
+New databases can be implemented with DB interface.
+Other payloads than O-DF cannot yet be implemented.

 See [`development`](https://github.com/AaltoAsia/O-MI/tree/development) branch for latest progress.